Installing Lycia and its Components

 The process of installation is logged to the console.

-After the successful installation, you get this message:
+After the successful installation, you will get this message:

 Image 5: 'Installation complete' console messages